senekor/ec2hx/README.md

 - The keys `end_of_line` and `insert_final_newline` are only supported as a global setting, not per-language.
   That means the keys will only be translated to the Helix config if they appear in the global `[*]` section.
   If they appear in any other section, they will be ignored.
-  (These keys are represented in the file `.helix/config.toml`.)

 - The keys `indent_style`, `indent_size` and `tab_width` are supported per-language.
   However, they cannot be applied multiple times to the same language with different values.[^1] Therefore, sections that contain arbitrary globs are ignored.
   Only sections that look like they cleanly map to a set of file types are considered.
-  (These keys are represented in the file `.helix/languages.toml`.)

-- The key `max_line_length` is supported.
+- The key `max_line_length` is supported, both globally and per-language.
   From the Helix documentation:

   > Used for the `:reflow` command and soft-wrapping if `soft-wrap.wrap-at-text-width` is set